kvrmnks/kvrmnks.github.io/docs/blog/2022/Counting and sampling.md

 ### Karp, Luby and Madras algorithm \[KLM\]

+**The motivation is that choose a small and count-efficient universe, then a estimator with good(polynomial) lower bound in order to use Chernoff Bound.**

 This is a simple way to decrease the size of universe.

 We sample from the union of ground set instead of all the assignments.